Rcmaveric/Reloading-Press-Monitor/README.md

 - This where I keep all the examples and test files I have been using.
 There is a copy of the 3_1_TkinterGui I keep for reference.
 - Inwork_Gui.Py is the file I am activel editing and testing.
 Once functional I copy and past to the 3_1_TkinterGui.

+## PCB

+All PCBs amd schematics were made with EasyEDA.
+Its free and not too bad to learn for a newb.
+Learned a lot about design rules.

+Here are all the PCB designs to incorporate all the electronics neccassy for functionality.
+The Gerber files are what is needed if you wish to have it proffessional made like I did.
+The BOM file is a list of all the parts needed.
+There are schematics for the PCB and a SVG to show a picture preview.

+## Electronics_Enclosure

+Here is the STLs and preview images of the elctronics enclosures I designed.
+The LCD enclosure is tiltable.
+The project box is a clam shell design with cuts out for all of the connectors.
+Both of theses designs are still in the prototype phase and not finnished.

 ## Usefull Links

 - Link to Thingivers for Lee Low Primer warning sensor houseing.KPK3iF gets full credit for creating it.
 I tested it and it works great.
 You just drill a small throught the primer feeder trough:  https://www.thingiverse.com/thing:4303576
 - In case you wonder how i watch the primers with a bore came: https://www.thingiverse.com/thing:3980090, full credit to RHaggmark for creating it.
 - If you are wondering how the case feeder connects to my reloading press: https://www.tinkercad.com/things/eshs1PygjrH.
+- Link to the TinkerCad Open Source Monitor if you wish to change it : https://www.tinkercad.com/things/efoQFT3AIY3
+- Link to the TinkerCad Open Source Monitor if you wish to change it: https://www.tinkercad.com/things/7L2IhnNIFGC
 - Case Feeder I use: https://www.thingiverse.com/thing:3607034 use the remixed case dropper.
 - Bullet Feeder: Sorry everyone Thingiverse took down the OBF again created by AmmoMike.